3D Lighting Techniques

 #3.
 Area Lighting

 The area lighting technique is most often used for ceiling light fixtures and cornice lighting.
 Its brightness, the diameter of the glow and lighting attenuation can be easily adjusted in 3D soft to blend in with other sources.
-Usually, the area lighting makes a great combo with other 3D lighting techniques and adds glowy nuances to realistic illumination of the whole roomset.
+Usually, the area lighting makes a great combo with other 3D lighting techniques and adds glowy nuances to the realistic illumination of the whole roomset.

 #4.
 Spot Lighting